piqnt/planck.js/README.md

 ## Updates

-#### v1.0-alpha
+### v1.0-alpha

-Starting from v1.0 the project code is migrated to TypeScript, to improves library usability, documentation and maintenance.
+- Source code is migrated to TypeScript, to improves library usability, documentation and maintenance.

-In addition to this main change, v1.0 also includes few other notable changes.
+- **Package name for v1.0+ is changed to `planck`**.
+Package name for releases *before v1.0* is `planck-js`.

-- Source files are moved to `/src` directory (from `/lib`) and directory layout is updated to match Box2D
+- `planck.internal` namespace is deprecated and everything is directly available under main namesapce (except `planck.internal.stats`).

-- Rollup is used to build the project
+- Source files are moved to `/src` directory (from `/lib`) and directory layout is updated to match Box2D.

-- `planck.internal` namespace is deprecated and everything is directly available under main namesapce (except `planck.internal.stats`)
+- Rollup is used to build the project.

 ## API and Architecture